LibertyDSNP/spec/pages/Announcements/Types/Tombstone.md

 ### targetSignature

-- MUST be an [Announcement Signature](/Announcements/Signatures) that the `fromId` has announced.
+- MUST be an [Announcement Signature](/Announcements/Signatures) that the `fromId` has announced

 ### signature

-- MUST be an [Announcement Signature](/Announcements/Signatures) over the all fields except this signature field.
+- MUST be an [Announcement Signature](/Announcements/Signatures) over the all fields except this signature field
 - MUST be the signature of the `fromId` user